dgsuarez/thermometer/readme.md

 Readme
 ======

 Thermometer is a vim plugin for mercurial users.
-Right now is in alpha state.

 Available commands are:

 * Hgst to open a quickfix window with changes to the repository